 The Alternative Solution

 A strong understanding that a strict debt-to-income can deter many homeowners from qualifying for loans or reaching their financial goals.
 Instead of dealing with life-changing and high-stress solutions, there is another path homeowners can take.
 A sale-leaseback program offers solutions that allow homeowners to convert their equity into cash.
 How to get a loan with high debt-to-income ratio?
 You simply sell your house but stay there as a renter.
 When you’re ready, you can repurchase your home or move to a new one.
-The best part is that since EasyKnock is not a loan, we don’t have the strict requirements of traditional lenders.
-That means no minimum DTI or credit score is needed to access these options.
 You’ll get the cash you need without the struggle of dealing with lenders or the stress of moving out when you’re not ready.